Quick! It’s 8:00…do you know where your herbs are?

 - Here’s how to make your own herbal salve (with instructions for making in an Instant Pot!)

-- Here is how I stock my natural medicine cabinet
+- Here is how I stock my natural medicine cabinet with natural antibiotics

 - Learn how to use ginger, lemon, garlic, and herbs you might have on hand for health